 Understanding iShares Inc iShares MSCI Brazil ETF's Unusual Options Activity

-iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $38.21 following the option alert.
+Shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $38.96.

 - Option Type: TRADE